-Ensure You’re Covered in a Bicycle Accident
+Ensure You’re Covered by Auto Insurance in a Bicycle Accident

 When someone is hurt in a crash, insurance companies and the law focus on who was at fault, or liable.
 The portion of the insurance that pays for the other party’s harm is called liability insurance.

 For auto insurance to cover a bicycle accident, the car must have been negligently operated.
 Operated is a loose term – the vehicle doesn’t have to be turned on.
 For example, opening a car door is operating a vehicle.
 Opening one into a bicyclist’s path is negligent!